GayBelarus: International Week of Actions against Racism and Xenophobia

-On 17 March 2012, the human rights activists of "GayBelarus" held an action in the centre of Minsk.
-The action was dedicated to the International Day for the Elimination of Racial Discrimination.
-About 10 activists were handing out stickers and information materials against racism, xenophobia and the death penalty.

-At the end of the sprint flash mob, right before disappearing the participants left two toys and a bag with some glued on stickers against racism, xenophobia and the death penalty.
-The reason for this rapidity of the action as well as the poor format was the fact that the Minsk local authorities once again banned a peaceful LGBT campaign.
-The very action was timed to coincide with the European Week against Racism and Xenophobia, as well as the International Day for the Elimination of Racial Discrimination.

-In addition to the public action and within the European Week against Racism and Xenophobia, the human rights activists of ‘GayBelarus’ handed out leaflets in the subway, arranged a film screening and debates on the death penalty.
+On 17 March 2012, GayBelarus held an action in the centre of Minsk dedicated to the International Day for the Elimination of Racial Discrimination and the European Week against Racism and Xenophobia.
+This involved a sprint flash mob.
+At the end, the participants left two toys and a bag with some glued on stickers against racism, xenophobia and the death penalty.
+The reason this action was so rapid and roughly formatted was because the Minsk local authorities had banned peaceful LGBT campaigns.
+The activists also handed out leaflets on the subway, and arranged a film screening and debates on the death penalty.

-Rainbow column on "Free Will Day" and the Chernobyl Path
+Free Will Day

-On 25 March 2012, 15 human rights activists of ‘GayBelarus’ appeared with rainbow flags, the world’s symbol of the movement for the rights of the LGBT community, at the procession of the Belarusian democratic opposition in Minsk, dedicated to the Free Will Day.
-The organizers did not hamper the LGBT column procession.
+On 25 March 2012, 15 human rights activists from GayBelarus appeared with rainbow flags at the procession of the Belarusian democratic opposition in Minsk, dedicated to Free Will Day.
+The organisers did not intervene with the LGBT procession.